oredaze/dotfiles/README.md

 You will most likely have a fully functional setup like mine.

 Instead of using the script you can manually move everything and set you wallpaper (no point).
+**OR:**
+You can manually look at the files and pick what you want to incorporate into the setup, which
+would still be easier if you first check it out with a new user.

 ## Primary software and dependencies:
 - **Shell:** [zsh](https://github.com/zsh-users/zsh) + zsh-autosuggestions